lucas-giaco/k8s-pod-scheduling/README.md

 The node X is defined by the _topologyKey_ which is a label key related to the node in which the pods are running in.

-Run `kubectl apply -f pod-affinity.yaml` to create a `Deployment` which has both types of pod affinity.
-Looking at the pod spec we'll see that we have forced the scheduler to place the pods in the same zone than each other and, if it's possible to place them in the same instance type.
+Run `kubectl apply -f pod-affinity.yaml` to create a `Deployment` that has both types of pod affinity.
+Looking at the pod spec we'll see that we have forced the scheduler to place the pods in the same zone as each other and if it's possible to place them in the same instance type.

-Run `kubectl apply -f pod-anti-affinity.yaml` to create a `Deployment` which has both types of pod anti-affinity.
-Looking at the pod spec we'll see that we have forced the scheduler to place the pods in different nodes than each other and, if it's possible to place them in different zones.
+Run `kubectl apply -f pod-anti-affinity.yaml` to create a `Deployment` that has both types of pod anti-affinity.
+Looking at the pod spec we'll see that we have forced the scheduler to place the pods in different nodes than each other and if it's possible to place them in different zones.
 In this particular case, if we try to scale the deployment beyond the 8 replicas we'll start seeing pending pods as it can't place more pods on different nodes and this is a required condition.

 ### Taints and Tolerations

-All the previous scheduling methods helps us to _attract_ pods to different sets of nodes.
+All the previous scheduling methods help us to _attract_ pods to different sets of nodes.
 There will cases in which we may want to prevent or repel pods from being scheduled to a node.
-There's where taints comes to play.
+There's where taints come to play.

-Running `kubectl get nodes -o custom-columns=NAME:.metadata.name,TAINTS:.spec.taints` we'll get a list of the current nodes and its taints.
-By default the only tainted node is the master as we don't want to schedule any non-critical pod in this node.
+Running `kubectl get nodes -o custom-columns=NAME:.metadata.name,TAINTS:.spec.taints` we'll get a list of the current nodes and their taints.
+By default, the only tainted node is the master as we don't want to schedule any non-critical pod in this node.
 The taint has a _key_, a _value_, and an _effect_.
 The effect will determine the action took by the scheduler.

 There're 3 different effects:

 * `NoSchedule`: pod won't be scheduled onto that node
 * `PreferNoSchedule`: "soft" version of `NoSchedule`
-* `NoExecute`: pod won't be schedule onto the node and if it's running will be evicted
+* `NoExecute`: pod won't be scheduled onto the node and if it's running will be evicted

 If we want to allow (but not require) a pod to run in a tainted node, we'll need to add tolerations to the pod that matches the taints present on the node.
 The way k8s processes multiple taints and tolerations is like a filter: start with all of a node's taints, then ignore the ones for which the pod has a matching toleration; the remaining un-ignored taints have the indicated effects on the pod.

-Run `kubectl apply -f pod-tolerations.yaml` to create a `Deployment` which has a toleration to allow being scheduled onto the master node.
-Please note that this doesn't mean that the pod will be scheduled in the master node but it will allow to be scheduled there.
+Run `kubectl apply -f pod-tolerations.yaml` to create a `Deployment` that has a toleration to allow being scheduled onto the master node.
+Please note that this doesn't mean that the pod will be scheduled in the master node but it will allow it to be scheduled there.